Are flowers an inexpensive way to say I love you?

 Luckily, there are lots of pretty pink flowers to choose from.
 A few more moderately priced stems include carnations, alstroemeria and waxflower.
 Many other blooms come in this pastel to hot pink hue range.

-One way to restrain the budget without losing impact?
+One way to restrain the budget with impact?
 Top off a design of baby’s breath, spray roses and alstroemeria with just a few vivid roses strategically placed to catch the eye.

 In Love with Lavender